About Caregiver Doors

-At only 30″ tall, Caregiver Doors help people bathe with dignity and comfort, while allowing caregivers to more comfortably assist a bather without getting soaked from shower spray.
+Caregiver Doors help people bathe with dignity and comfort, while allowing assistants to care for a bather without getting soaked from shower spray.

-Caregiver Doors are lightweight yet strong, making them durable and easy to maneuver.
-The 180°, bi-fold swing range of each door permits spacious access to a shower for easier entry and exit; an especially important feature for mobility-challenged bathers requiring use of a shower chair.
-Built-in safety measures like shatterproof PET panels and latch handles designed to give way to sideward pressure, minimize injury to users in case of an unfortunate accidental fall.
+Caregiver Doors are lightweight yet strong, and easy to operate.
+The 180°, bi-fold swing range of each door permits spacious access to a shower for easy entry and exit — especially important for bathers with mobility challenges.
+Built-in safety measures like shatterproof panels and latch handles designed to give way to sideward pressure, minimize risks during an accidental fall.
 Gaskets integrated into the bottom edge of each door help contain water in the sloped shower area.

 What You'll Need

 - extra-wide compensators may be necessary depending on the fit range of the door and the alcove opening you are trying to fill

 What is the warranty on a caregiver door?

 The manufacturer's limited warranty for defects is extended to the original "end-user" purchaser.
 When installed in a commercial setting, the warranty period is for 5 years from the original date of purchase.
 When installed in a residential setting, the warranty period is for 10 years from the original date of purchase.
 Please see the AKW warranty for details.